 Racism in Dietetics

-The title “Untangling” describes the challenges of dismantling the white, Eurocentric dominance of healthy eating that reinforces the racialization and oppression of Black, Indigeneous, and people of colour.
-The knot in the piece represents the many injustices that Black, Indigenous, and people of colour face as a result of racism and colonialism.
+“Untangling” represents the challenges of dismantling the white, Eurocentric dominance of healthy eating that reinforces the racialization and oppression of Black, Indigenous, and people of colour.
+The knot in the piece represents both the feeling of stomach discomfort and health issues, as well as the meticulous labour in untangling this deeply rooted injustice in the world of dietetics.

 Land Acknowledgement